 Another popular option in downtown Orlando is the Juice Bike Share program.
 Downtown Orlando has a series of bike lanes and trails throughout the city that make going for a leisurely ride or commuting to work by bike safe and enjoyable and current efforts will significantly expand the bicycle lane network over the next decade or so.
-For a map of existing and planned trails in the submarket check out this map from the City of Orlando or this brochure.
+For a map of existing and planned trails in the submarket check out this map from the City of Orlando.

 Baldwin Park is a newly revitalized area of Orlando three miles west from downtown Orlando.
 The land was used for military purposes from 1942 until the 1990s, but has recently been transformed into an incredible neighborhood.
 Its close proximity to downtown provides residents with easy access to some of the metro’s biggest employers and attractions while having just enough distance to break away from the urbanized feel of the city.
 Baldwin Park is a well-planned area of Orlando that is inspired by 1940s architecture.
 New apartment complexes, single-family homes, retail locations and restaurants are modeled after the traditional and elegant feel of the era.